When You Have A Knee Injury, Everyday Activities Become Slow And Difficult.

 Repeatedly flexing and extending a misaligned kneecap leads to pain, swelling and eventually arthritis.

 Misalignment of the kneecap (patella) is often secondary to problems in the hip and foot, especially weakness of your gluteal muscles or flat feet.
+This is also a contributing factor in inner knee pain and lateral knee pain, where poor alignment places uneven stress on the joint.

 What Are The Symptoms Of PFPS?